mbaumer/us_hep_funding/docs/_states/KS.md

 <a name="KS-01"></a>
 [Back to top](#top)
 ## KS-01 -- Rep. Roger Marshall (R)
+### Committees
+Roger Marshall is the #20 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,146,000.00 in SC HEP grants.